On this page

 Best for no annual fee: Capital One Platinum Secured Credit Card

-Why we picked it: The Capital One Platinum Secured Credit Card charges no annual fee (See Rates and Fees), monitors your credit score and credit information and allows eligible cardholders to graduate to an unsecured credit card.
+Why we picked it: The Capital One Platinum Secured Credit Card charges no annual fee (See rates and Fees), monitors your credit score and credit information and allows eligible cardholders to graduate to an unsecured credit card.

 Pros: Depending on your credit, the required security deposit could be as low as $49 (or as high as $200, which is still reasonable).
 After six on-time monthly payments, you’ll be considered for a higher credit line, which could boost your credit score.
 Plus, there’s no annual fee, so you don’t have to worry about that cost derailing your plan for on-time payments.